Value tree analysis: Analysis of responses to environmental risks

 For instance, organization of negotiations between several parties in order to identify compromise regulations for acid rain and identify the objectives of the regulations.

 Negotiation for oil and gas leases

 Carry out an evaluation report of subcontractors and analyze the criteria which should be used.

 Comparisons between alternative energy sources

 For instance, organizing a debate about nuclear power, aiding the decision process, and studying value differences between the decision-makers.

 Application on medicine

 Helping individuals to understand the risks of different treatments

 In addition to the decision-making problems value tree analysis serves also other purposes.

 Quantification of subjective variables

 For instance, a scale which measures the worth of military targets.

 Application on empirical pilot study variable selection

-As value tree analysis is an approach that costs and computes little, it is one of the best choices for time-sensitive variable selection in empirical pilot healthcare studies.
-Moreover, value tree analysis offers a well-structured and strategic process for decision-making so that pilot study and patient data constraints can be accounted for and value for study stakeholders can be maximized.
+As value tree analysis is an approach that costs and computes little, it is an optimal choice for time-sensitive variable selection in empirical pilot healthcare studies.
+Value tree analysis offers a structured and strategic process for decision-making so that pilot study and patient data constraints can be accounted for.